 Sales reps should be held accountable for things they can control.
 Placing an individual’s pay at risk based on team results may not be seen as fair, and could lead to increased turnover.

 Sales team roles often determine the level of variable pay incentives.
 For instance, variable pay is greater when you have more control over results.
-So, an account executive will usually have the highest variable pay level on the team, and more than say a customer success rep, because the AE has more direct influence on the deal closing.
+So, an account executive (AE) will usually have the highest variable pay level on the team, and more than say a customer success rep because the AE has a more direct influence on the deal closing.

 The Impact of Variable Performance & Pay Mix